Iowa lawmakers squash abortion proposals, but access ‘hangs by a thread’

 “And finally, mail-order abortion pills also invite the horror of an increase in coerced abortions. … Outside the regulated medical context, a person can obtain an abortion pill quite easily and then coerce a woman into taking it.”

-Medication abortions — which remain legal in Iowa — are safe and effective, with fewer than 1 percent of patients having complications, according to the Guttmacher Institute, a research group that supports abortion rights.
+Medication abortions — which remain legal in Iowa — are safe and effective, with fewer than 1% of patients having complications, according to the Guttmacher Institute, a research group that supports abortion rights.

-More than 79 percent of the 4,058 abortions performed in the state in 2020 were medically induced.
+More than 79% of the 4,058 abortions performed in the state in 2020 were medically induced.
 Final data for 2021 was not yet available.

 Iowa was one of 13 states that participated in a national pilot and research project the FDA used to suspend in-person dispensing requirements for abortion pills for the duration of the pandemic.